tarwn/lessthandot-hugo/blogs/content/posts/2016-12-26-transactional-replication-in-availability-groups-to-azure-sql-database-part-1-planning.md

   - Microsoft SQL Server Admin

 ---
-Throughout the last few years, I&#8217;ve worked with SQL Server Availability Groups, Transactional Replication, and Azure SQL Databases.
+Throughout the last few years, I've worked with SQL Server Availability Groups, Transactional Replication, and Azure SQL Databases.
 Recently, I had the challenge and opportunity to work on a project that involved all three at the same time.
 The goal was to take six databases that were in a SQL Server 2012 Availability Group and replicate them to Azure SQL Databases.

 Both replication of a database in an AG and replication from SQL Server to SQL Database come with several caveats, limitations, and challenges.
-In this five-post blog series, I hope to share with you the lessons I&#8217;ve learned so you can do this correctly from the beginning.
+In this five-post blog series, I hope to share with you the lessons I've learned so you can do this correctly from the beginning.

   * <a href="/?p=4896" target="_blank">Part 1 &#8211; Planning</a>
   * <a href="/?p=4906" target="_blank">Part 2 &#8211; The Distributor</a>